slatedocs/slate/source/includes/_enrichment.md

 This endpoint enriches people information in bulk - the more information you pass in, the more likely we can find a match.

 Up to 10 records can be enriched at the same time through this endpoint.

-Duplicate enrichments of the same record will not be charged credits.

 ### Rate Limits